Biomarkers in traumatic brain injury

-A major contributor to these prolonged effects is the development of progressive neurodegenerative conditions, where harmful proteins like tau and amyloid-β accumulate in the brain, increasing the risk of diseases such as Alzheimer’s and chronic traumatic encephalopathy.
+A major contributor to these prolonged effects is the development of progressive neurodegenerative conditions, where harmful proteins accumulate in the brain.
+That condition has some similarities with diseases such as Alzheimer’s and chronic traumatic encephalopathy.

-The role of blood biomarkers is also crucial in understanding how traumatic brain injury might accelerate neurodegenerative diseases.
+The role of blood biomarkers is important in understanding if traumatic brain injury might accelerate neurodegenerative diseases.
 For example, blood levels of tau suggest that brain damage from traumatic brain injury may lead to early amyloid and tau buildup, potentially speeding up the development of Alzheimer's disease.

-Moreover, biomarkers like UCH-L1 may indicate persistent disruptions in protein homeostasis after the injury, which could be linked to the development of neurodegenerative pathology.
+Moreover, biomarkers like UCH-L1 may indicate persistent disruptions in protein homeostasis after the injury, which could be linked to the development of neurodegeneration.

 As this research progresses, blood tests may become an essential part of assessing the impact of traumatic brain injury, particularly in older adults who are at higher risk of neurodegenerative conditions.